How to Plan a Project with BrightWork 365

 The project charter describes the project’s purpose, objectives, and expected benefits.

-This information establishes the strategic importance of the project and ensures everyone knows what is in or out of scope.
+This information establishes the strategic importance of the project and ensures everyone understands what is in or out of scope.

 In addition to details on the project manager and project sponsor, BrightWork 365 includes links to: